Ansh757/project-git-good/deliverable-1/planning.md

    * How do you determine the status of work from inception to completion?

 #### Q10: What are the rules regarding how your team works?
+The way that our groups work will be that the whole team meets the every week on a designated day.
+If someone is not able to make a meeting the should seek to fill themselves in.
+Every two weeks, the individual groups will meet.
+For example, backend people will meet together and front end people will meet together to discuss their work.
+Communication will be done on discord since that is what most people are comfortable with.
+Also, by using discord, people can tune into other groups to see their progress.
+Discord is organized by creating a server in which all people can access it.
 - Rules: Full team meets in-person every two weeks.
 People working on the same part of the project (i.e., backend, frontend) communicates frequently (at least once a week).
 Online meetings between team members will take place on Discord (we have a server for our group, called CSC301 Git Good).
 **Communications:**
  * What is the expected frequency?
 What methods/channels will be used?